ska-telescope/developer.skatelescope.org/src/development/containerisation-standards.rst

 Reduce Image Size
 ~~~~~~~~~~~~~~~~~

 Avoid installing unnecessary packages in your container image.
 Your production container should not automatically require a debugger, editor or network analysis tools.
-Leave these out, or if tey are truly required, then create a derivative image from the standard production one explicityl for the purposes of debugging, and problem resolution.
+Leave these out, or if they are truly required, then create a derivative image from the standard production one explicitly for the purposes of debugging, and problem resolution.
 Adding these unnecessary packages will bloat the image size, and reduce the efficiency of image building, and shipping as well as unnecessarily expose the production container to potential further security vulnerabilities by increasing the attack surface.

 RUN and packages